winstonchiong/decisionlabucsf.github.io/_drafts/2018-10-22_artificial-companions.md

 and a recent [New Yorker article](https://www.newyorker.com/magazine/2018/10/08/the-comforting-fictions-of-dementia-care){:target="\_blank"} when evaluating this controversial approach to care, which supports patients’ wellbeing and happiness while reinforcing their altered sense of reality.
 Regarding insufficient regulation of artificial companion technologies, we were concerned about the lack of public awareness of the lag between innovation and policy.
-We also expressed curiosity about how marketing strategies impact public perception of artificial companions.